Unbistrackted/Callvote/README.md

   vote_keybind: 'Vote'
   keybind_hint: 'Set this keybind to vote'
   duplicate_command: 'It''s not possible to create a custom command with the same name!'
+  queue_disabled: 'Callvote queue disabled.'
+  queue_cleared: 'Votings Queue Cleared.'
+  queue_paused: 'Queue Paused'
+  queue_resumed: 'Votings Queue resumed.'
+  removed_from_queue: 'Removed %Number% Voting(s)'
+  no_voting_in_queue: 'There''s no voting in the queue.'
+  type_not_found: 'Did not find any Voting with the type <color=red>%Type%</color>'
+  invalid_argument: 'Invalid argument.'
   # Commands:
   command_yes: 'yes'
   command_no: 'no'